 The precursor of the current Markey Cancer Center (MCC) began in 1975 with the formation of the McDowell Cancer Network, a community outreach and education program.
-Today the MCC is a vibrant and critical component of the University of Kentucky and a vital resource for the Commonwealth of Kentucky.
+Today the MCC is a critical component of the University of Kentucky and a vital resource for the Commonwealth of Kentucky and the central Appalachian region.
 Situated in the heart of the state and on a campus with all six health professions colleges in close proximity to one another, the MCC is at the center of a vibrant and expanding research community.
 The MCC became an NCI-designated Cancer Center in 2013.

-The MCC’s 114 Research and Associate Research members hold appointments in 25 departments in seven colleges across the university and are organized into four thematic research programs: Cancer Cell Biology and Signaling; Cancer Prevention and Control; Drug Discovery, Delivery and Translational Therapeutics; and Redox Injury and Repair.
-To support and complement their research, MCC members have access to established shared resource facilities including Biospecimen and Tissue Procurement; Biostatistics; Cancer Research Informatics; Flow Cytometry and Cell Sorting; and Free Radical Biology in Cancer.
+The MCC’s 130 members hold appointments in 26 departments in eight colleges across the university and are organized into four thematic research programs: Cancer Cell Biology and Signaling; Cancer Prevention and Control; Drug Discovery, Delivery and Translational Therapeutics; and Redox Injury and Repair.
+To support and complement their research, MCC members have access to established shared resource facilities including Biospecimen and Tissue Procurement; Biostatistics and Bioinformatics; Cancer Research Informatics; Flow Cytometry and Cell Sorting; and Free Radical Biology and Metabolism.

-Clinically, as the state with the second-highest all-site cancer incidence rate and the highest rate of cancer deaths in the United States, Kentucky suffers from particularly intractable cancer health challenges.
-As such, the MCC proudly serves all of central and eastern Kentucky, western West Virginia, northeastern Tennessee, and southern Ohio, for a total catchment population of nearly five million people.
-The MCC catchment area continues to expand as a result of increased activity with eight central and eastern Kentucky-based affiliate hospitals and a developing partnership with Norton Healthcare in Louisville.
+Clinically, as the state with the highest all-site cancer incidence rate and the highest rate of cancer deaths in the United States, Kentucky suffers from particularly intractable cancer health challenges.
+As such, the MCC proudly serves all of central and eastern Kentucky, western West Virginia, northeastern Tennessee, southeastern Indiana and southern Ohio, for a total catchment population of nearly eight million people.
+The MCC catchment area continues to expand as a result of increased activity with ten central and eastern Kentucky-based affiliate hospitals, one in western Kentucky, one in southern Ohio and a strong collaboration with Norton Healthcare in Louisville.

-The MCC is dedicated to training the next generation of cancer researchers and clinicians.
-Current training programs are focused generally on cancer biology for PhDs and clinician-scientists; the roles that the environment, oxidative stress, and nutrition have on the molecular mechanisms that contribute to cancer; developing novel nanotechnology-based approaches for detecting and treating cancer; and training physicians in the area of cancer prevention and control.
+The MCC is dedicated to training the next generation of cancer researchers, clinicians, and other health care providers.
+Current research training programs are focused generally on cancer biology for PhDs and clinician-scientists; the roles that the environment, oxidative stress, and nutrition have on the molecular mechanisms that contribute to cancer; developing novel nanotechnology-based approaches for detecting and treating cancer; and training physicians in the area of cancer prevention and control.